CB987/lender-be/readme.md

 <h3>MVP</h3>
 <ul>
   <li>Database of things that people want to borrow/lend.
 Includes table of users, categories of items, and a table for each category.   </li>
-  <li>Can we make the menu on the landing page (where it says "book" now) a drop down menu representing the categories?
-First drop-down menu takes you to landing page of that category, and then can search on that page.
-Or browse?</li>
+  <li>Category page automatically populates with full list of items</li>
-  <li>Search function looks through each item-category table </li>
+  <li>Search function filters through each item-category table </li>
-  <li>contact within the page once you find an item</li>
-  <li>need to be able to search within x miles</li>
-  <li>when matching item(s) found, show on map</li>
+  <li>User can register and login with password</li>
+  <li>On My Account page, user can see the items they own and whether they are loaned or available, can see the items they are currently borrowing, can mark an item 'lent'</li>
 </ul>

 <h3>Powered by</h3>